akullpp/awesome-java/README.md

 - [Elide](https://elide.io) - Opinionated framework for JSON- or GraphQL-APIs based on a JPA data model.
 - [Jersey](https://jersey.github.io) - JAX-RS reference implementation.
 - [Microserver](https://github.com/aol/micro-server) - Convenient, extensible microservices plugin system for Spring & Spring Boot.
 With more than 30 plugins and growing, it supports both micro-monolith and pure microservices styles.
+- [OfficeFloor](https://github.com/officefloor/OfficeFloor) - Spring Boot add-on that adds explicit function orchestration to REST endpoints, with each endpoint's steps, branches and error flows in one YAML file whose directory path maps to the URL.
 - [Rapidoid](https://www.rapidoid.org) - Simple, secure and extremely fast framework consisting of an embedded HTTP server, GUI components and dependency injection.
 - [rest.li](https://github.com/linkedin/rest.li) - Framework for building robust, scalable RESTful architectures using typesafe bindings and asynchronous, non-blocking IO with an end-to-end developer workflow that promotes clean practices, uniform interface design and consistent data modeling.
 - [RESTEasy](https://resteasy.github.io) - Fully certified and portable implementation of the JAX-RS specification.